 The new South Melbourne Primary School opened in 2018 on a site measuring little more than 5,000 square metres.
 That’s tiny by Australian school standards, and so Victoria’s first vertical school resulted.
 That means five-year olds in a five-storey building!
 And as for the childhood obesity epidemic, there’s not much public open space at the industrial end of Ferrars Street.

 There’ll be more vertical schools to come in the inner suburbs, because available land is in such short supply.
 Still, it’s galling to note that we’ve been reduced to this, thanks to some poor planning decisions in the 1990s.
 And it’s sad to reflect that the former Dorcas Street Primary School is only 400 metres away.

 At least there’s more to come.
-South Melbourne Park Primary School is on target to open in 2019, and it will not be a vertical school.
-A creative mix of historic and new buildings located in Albert Park Reserve, there should be ample open space available.
-However, we should note that the former Eastern Road Primary School is only 800 metres away. [as at November 2018]
+South Melbourne Park Primary School opened in 2019, and it is not a vertical school.
+A creative mix of historic and new buildings located in Albert Park Reserve, there is ample open space available.
+However, we should note that the former Eastern Road Primary School is only 800 metres away.

 What have we learned from the past?
 Let’s see:

 - Being on the Victorian Heritage Register (VHR) saved the former South Melbourne primary schools from the wrecking ball.
 More fine old schools should acquire that heritage status.